Switching to a Bulb deal in Sheffield

 |No central heating||52939||22.94%|

-What is the average energy consumption for a typical Sheffielder?
+What’s the average energy consumption for a Sheffielder?

 2018 government data gives us an idea of how much Sheffielders consume on average.
 It reveals that the average household in South Yorkshire consumes 3,343.41 kWh a year, while the median consumption is around 2,928.81 kWh.